 Sexual violence includes, but is not limited to, rape as defined by 21 Okla.
 Stat. § 1111; rape by instrumentation as defined by 21 Okla.
 Stat § 1111.1; forcible sodomy as defined by 21 Okla.
 Stat. § 888, assault as defined by 21 Okla.
 Stat. § 641 when committed in a sexual context, in furtherance of sexual demands, or because of a person's sex or sexual orientation; battery as defined by 21 Okla.
 Stat. § 642 when committed in a sexual context, in furtherance of sexual demands, or because of person's sex or sexual orientation; aggravated assault and battery as defined by 21 Okla.
 Stat. § 646 when committed in a sexual context, in furtherance of sexual demands, or because of a person's sex or sexual orientation; stalking as described by 21 Okla.
-Stat. § 1173 when committed in a sexual context, in furtherance of sexual demands, or because of a person's sex or sexual orientation; sexual battery as defined by 21 Okla.
+Stat. § 1173 when committed in a sexual context, in furtherance of sexual demands, or because of a person's sex or sexual orientation; stalking as described by 21 Okla.
 Stat. § 1123(B); any sexual act involving a child as described in 21 Okla.
-Stat. § 1123(A); maliciously intimidating or harassing or attempting to maliciously intimidate or harass another person because of that person's sex or sexual orientation; or inciting others, or attempting to incite others to maliciously intimidate or harass another person because of that person's sex or sexual orientation.
+Stat. § 1123(A); maliciously intimidating or harassing or attempting to maliciously intimidate or harass another person because of that person's sex or sexual or harass another person because of that person's sex or sexual or harass another person because of that person's sex or sexual or harass another person because of that person's sex or sexual or harass another person because of that person's sex or sexual or harass another person because of that person's sex or sexual or harass another person because of that person's sex or sexual or harass another person because of that person's sex or sexual or harass another person because of that person's sex or sexual or harass another person because of that person's sex or sexual or harass another person because of that person's sex or sexual or harass another person because of that person's sex or sexual or harass another person because of that person's sex or sexual or harass another person because of that person's sex or sexual or harass another person because of that person's sex or